Dean Računica

-Dean Računica (born 5 December 1969) is a Croatian professional football manager and retired player.
-He was most recently an assistant manager at Watford to Slaven Bilić.
+Dean Računica (/sh/; born 5 December 1969) is a Croatian professional football manager and former player.
+He is currently an assistant coach of the Croatian national team to head coach Slaven Bilić.

 Playing career

 Računica began his career in his hometown Šibenik, where at age 18 became a regular first team player.
 Then was played for Hajduk Split in the Croatian First League, then later for Austria Salzburg, Hajduk again, for Hapoel Tel Aviv, Hapoel Ironi Rishon LeZion in Israel, and for Chongqing Lifan in China.
 In 2002 Računica was returned to Hajduk Split, but was ended career due to heart problems.
 Immediately after the end of his career, Računica has won from Hajduk's fans the Heart of Hajduk Award for 2003–04 season.

 International career

 For the Croatia national team, Računica capped two games, against Mexico in Zagreb, in 1992, where he scored one goal, and against Slovakia in Bratislava, in 1994.